 And my first bite…wow!
 I finally understood why people pay a premium for wild salmon.
 It practically melted in my mouth, and tasted like a complex combination of sweetness and the sea.
 It reminded me of breathing ocean air when you first get to the beach.

 Since then, I’ve cooked hundreds, if not thousands, of wild salmon recipes in restaurants, in cooking classes, and at home, yet I still get a rush when the first fresh wild salmon arrive at the seafood counter in May.
 From then until late September (when the season ends), wild salmon is on my table at least once a week.
 And in the off-season, I buy and cook frozen wild salmon (albeit a little less frequently, because it’s pricier and the texture isn’t quite the same).

 Wild salmon should be on your table, too.
 Not only is it incredibly delicious, but it’s also good for you and the environment.
-On the following pages, I’ll explain why and tell you about the five salmon species you’ll find at the market.
+Below, I’ll explain why and tell you about the five salmon species you’ll find at the market.
 I’ll also share some of my favorite recipes for wild salmon cooked every which way.
 You’ll see: Wild salmon is a luxury worth every penny.

 There are actually seven species of wild Pacific salmon, but the five below are what you’ll find at the market; the other two, found in Asian waters, are rarely sold in North America.
 There are subtle differences in the texture, color, and flavor of each species, but they can all be used for the recipes featured in this article.

 Also called Chinook, this is the largest Pacific salmon species (average adult weight is 20 lb., but it can go up to 50 lb.).
 It’s the earliest to market and the most sought after, prized for its high fat content and meltin- your-mouth flesh that ranges in color from ivory to deep orange-red.